 As with any yarn substitution, you’ll also need to figure out how many skeins of the yarn of your choice the pattern will require.
 Here are the number of balls for our other recommended yarns:

-We’ll announce the winner here on Wednesday, September 21st.
-We’re excited to have our friend Kendra hosting once again.
-We can’t wait to see what the winning garment will be!
+We’ll announce the winner here on Thursday, April 25th.
+We’re excited to have our friend Heather Lodinsky hosting.
+We can’t wait to see what the winning project will be!

 New to knit-alongs?
 Check out our guide to knit/crochet-alongs for some helpful advice.
 Crocheters, we’ll be having another crochet-along in the coming months, so keep an eye out for an announcement.